jouellnyc/UART/rainbow/README.md

 - All these parts are the same as the previous except the Wiznet Modules.
 You can follow [this](https://github.com/jouellnyc/micropython_ethernet/)  to set those up.

-## UART Pin Configurations
+## UART, RGB, and OLED Pin Configurations
 - These are all using the same type of configs as all of the previous individual UART projects, the only difference is they are all connected together now.
+- Each MCU will have it's own 'local' config for UART UART, RGB, and OLED Pins, but everything in `lib` should not need to be modified, in general.

 ## Full Micropython Examples
-- See this repos's code.
-The ordering of the MCUs are just like the ascii diagram and each MCU's directory starts with an integer.
-Apart from that you just need to upload the 'lib' directory.
+- The ordering of the MCUs are just like the ascii diagram and each MCU's directory starts with an integer.
+- Apart from that you just need to upload the 'lib' directory.
 - You could change the order to however you like as well, but you'd need to be mindful of the UART connections.

 ## Takeaways/ Learnings